10 Simple Yet Effective Warehouse Security Tips

 7. Use Alarm Systems and Motion Sensors

-8. Implement Strong Employee Security Policies
+8. Have Strong Employee Security Policies

 9. Monitor Deliveries and Shipments Closely